mongodb/docs-cluster-to-cluster-sync/source/includes/api/facts/namespace-explanation.rst

 For more details, see :ref:`c2c-filtered-sync`.

-For current limitations, see: :ref:`c2c-filtering-limitations`.
+For current limitations, see :ref:`c2c-filtering-limitations`.